stylewp/swkicker/README.md

 Getting Started
 ---------------

-You can use StyleWP as a starter theme for a WordPress theme you are building or simply use the theme as is.
+You can use Swkicker as a starter theme for a WordPress theme you are building or simply use the theme as is.

+== Dev Notes ==

+* Rename WpKicker to your project name
+* Before Running NMP Start command, remove not needed styles or scripts (Bootstrap, FontAwesome...)

+1.Change proxy urls inside gulp file
+2. Run NPM Install
+3. Run Gulp
+Done!

+* Gulp Zip to zip final version of theme

+**If needed run
+* Npm update
+* Npm Audit
+* npm install gulp-sass